f5devcentral/f5-agility-labs-nginx/docs/class5/accessing_the_lab.rst

 The steps to complete each lab in this class will begin with the assumption that you are connected via RDP and able to see the **Applications** menu.

+Remember these important tips:

+- Lab modules are independent; feel free to tackle the modules in any order
+- The username **lab** and password **Agility2023!** should work for every login
+- Traffic generators and attack generators will help generate statistics, events and attacks
+- All resources can be reached through the RDP Jump Host